 Or, maybe you feel like you’re doing all the right things, but you’re still getting nowhere near the grades you need for University and you have no idea where you’re going wrong.

 Either way, I can help.

 My name’s Gemma Shearer and I’m an online A Level Biology and Chemistry tutor, and a reformed hater of science.
 I also work as an Associate Lecturer at The Open University, where I teach Undergraduate health sciences and science investigation skills.

-Over the last 9 years, I’ve worked with over a hundred A-Level students who feel just like you do.
+Over the last 9 years, I’ve worked with well over a hundred A-Level students who feel just like you do.
 Plus, I’ve been there myself.
 I went from being absolutely clueless and getting a C in double science at GCSE, to getting straight As at A-Level, a First class honors degree and a Masters degree.

 So I really do know how to go from really struggling and just not ‘getting’ it to, for lack of a better way of putting it, absolutely smashing it.

 My own story is a bit of a long one, but it’s relevant to my work as a tutor so you can read more about my background in more detail here.

 Despite my shaky start with science, I achieved grade As at A-Level in Biology, Chemistry, Psychology and French.